elzart/ArcheryTechniques/README.md

 4. Release to fire a penetrating arrow that pierces through enemies
 5. Wait for the 10-second cooldown before charging again

-### Combined Usage
+### System Interaction
-- Both systems can be used together
+- **One-Way Restriction**: You cannot start charging a penetrating arrow while multishot is active
-- You can activate multishot and then charge a penetrating arrow
+- **Multishot Priority**: You can activate multishot at any time, even while charging a penetrating arrow
-- Each system has its own independent cooldown
+- **Independent Cooldowns**: Each system maintains its own cooldown timer
-- Penetrating arrows work with multishot (all arrows become penetrating)
+- **Flexible Usage**: Multishot can interrupt penetrating arrow charging, allowing tactical choices

 ## Requirements